RN1818/PrintEaseFirmware/README.md

 2. **Install Arduino IDE and required libraries:**
     - ESP32 board support
-    - WiFi, HTTPClient, WebSockets, Touchscreen libraries (see code for specifics)
+    - WiFi, HTTPClient, WebSockets, Display libraries (see code for specifics)

 3. **Configure firmware:**
-    - Set Wi-Fi credentials and backend server URL in `config.h` or setup section.
+    - Set Wi-Fi credentials in `wifi_handler.h`.

 4. **Upload to device:**
     - Connect your ESP32/Arduino device to your computer.
-    - Use Arduino IDE to compile and upload the firmware.
+    - Compile and upload the firmware.

 ## Usage

 - Power on the kiosk device.
-- Use the touchscreen or physical interface to select print options.
+- Use the physical interface to select print options.
-- Firmware will communicate with the backend and display job status.
+- Firmware will communicate with the backend and process the print.

 ## Contributors